Leonerli2/leonerli2.github.io/_posts/2024-09-10-battery-retrofit-smartbins.markdown

 - **VAT Group AG** - Vacuum valve technology
 - **V-ZUG AG** - Household appliances

-### Program Structure

-The 6-month program (October 2024 - March 2025) consisted of:
-- **18 weeks** of team-based project work rotating across all four partner companies
-- **6 weeks** of individual research on a specific topic (mine at Bossard AG)
-- Guidance from six lead engineers from ETH Feasibility Lab
-- Close collaboration with engineering and management experts from the companies

 ### What We Did

-As students, we were the key contributors driving forward and testing disruptive ideas through rapid, structured exploration.
+As students, we were testing disruptive ideas through rapid, structured exploration with the goal of driving forward through innovation.
 My responsibilities included:

 **Innovation & Design**
 - Applying structured innovation and creativity methods to explore technical feasibility